Ride Gwinnett: History

 In September 2018, MARTA's board of directors and the Gwinnett County Board of Commissioners gave conditional approval to an agreement which would see the county to contract with MARTA for the operations of the service.
-This included county designed and built projects, significantly expanding bus service in the county and clear the way for a long-sought-after extension of MARTA's rail system into the county from its current terminus at Doraville.
-The contract with MARTA would go into effect only if a public vote, scheduled for March 2019, succeeds.
-The agreement calls for a new one-cent sales tax that would be collected in Gwinnett County until 2057.

-The transit referendum failed on March 19, 2019.
+This included county designed and built projects, significantly expanding bus service in the county and clearing the way for a long-sought-after extension of MARTA's rail system into the county from its current terminus at Doraville station.
+However, the county referendum for the contract with MARTA and one-cent sales tax to fund the projects failed on March 19, 2019.

 In July 2020, the Gwinnett County Board of Commissioners called for another transit referendum, this time through the House Bill 930/ATL mechanism.
 Projects would have been designed, built and operated all by Gwinnett County.
 The referendum failed on the November ballot with a final vote total of 198,514 for yes and 199,527 voting no.

 In January 2023, Gwinnett County Transit officially changed its name to Ride Gwinnett.

-In September 2023, Gwinnett County Board of Commissioners unanimously approved a new Transit Plan which focused heavily on microtransit zones, simpler local routes, and direct airport rides.
+In September 2023, Gwinnett County Board of Commissioners unanimously approved a new transit plan which focused heavily on microtransit zones, simpler local routes, and direct airport rides.
 This plan notably does not include any rail components or MARTA expansion into the county.
 On June 4, 2024, the Gwinnett County Board of Commissioners approved, 4-1, another transit referendum to be placed on the ballot for the November 5, 2024 General Election.
-It would impose a one percent sales tax for 30 years, funding up to 75 projects from the 2023 Transit Plan, and would shift all existing operational expenses off of property taxes onto the new sales tax.
+It would impose a one percent sales tax for 30 years, funding up to 75 projects from the 2023 transit plan, and would shift all existing operational expenses off of property taxes onto the new sales tax.
 The referendum failed to pass 47-53%.